tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Event data
 ### Event parameters
 Add event parameters for all events.
+The parameters will be added in the event_data object in the payload.

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.